A fast direct solver for two-dimensional transmission problems of elastic waves: Introduction

 Another choice for high-order discretization methods is Nystr\"om methods for elastodynamics \cite{TONG20071845}.
 It is a collocation method, whose collocation points and integration points coincide, using high-order quadrature formulas for singular integral kernels.
 As mentioned above, because constructing a high-order quadrature formula for elastodynamics is difficult, there is no definitive method, to the best of the authors' knowledge.
-Recently, Nystro\"om methods based on the Helmholtz decomposition \cite{guo2025quadrature} and the quadrature by expansion \cite{dominguez2024nystrom} were proposed.
+Recently, Nystr\"om methods based on the Helmholtz decomposition \cite{guo2025quadrature} and the quadrature by expansion \cite{dominguez2024nystrom} were proposed.
 However, with the Nystr\"om method, just as with isogeometric boundary element methods, the quadrature method needs to be changed depending on the boundary geometry.
-For example, boundaries with corner points necessitate the use of coordinate transformations tailored to those corners \cite{dominguez2016well}, whereas such transformations are not required for smooth boundaries.
+For example, boundaries with corner points necessitate the use of sigmoid transformations or graded mesh quadratures tailored to those corners \cite{kress1990nystrom, dominguez2016well, bremer2012nystrom}, whereas such treatments are not required for smooth boundaries.